-During the year ended September 30, 2018, the Company used cash of \$2,244,719 on operating activities.
-Cash used in operating activities consisted primarily of new project evaluation expenses incurred on the Company's properties in Spain and Brazil, and corporate general and administrative expenses.
+During the three months ended December 31, 2018, the Company used cash of \$28,228 on operating activities.
+Cash used in operating activities consisted primarily of new project evaluation expenses incurred on the Company's properties in Spain and Brazil, corporate general and administrative expenses, and a gain from the settlement of outstanding liabilities.

-During the year ended September 30, 2018, investing activities used \$2,322,920 which related to office equipment and general overhead for exploration and evaluation expenditures on the Company's properties in Spain and Brazil, including new project evaluation.
+During the three months ended December 31, 2018, investing activities used \$10,692 which related to the Company's investment in both its joint arrangement and its mineral properties.

-During the year ended September 30, 2018, financing activities generated \$4,080,245, consisting of the proceeds of a private placement on December 20, 2017 and the exercise of 100,000 of the Company's outstanding warrants.
+During the three months ended December 31, 2018, financing activities generated \$125,740, consisting of the proceeds from the Company's long-term loan payable.